Abubakr1710/Foodify/Info/README.md

 Feel free to explore the personal information section and make any necessary updates to your profile as needed.

+### *Imamidin Galdarov*
+#### _Statistics_
+Hello everyone!
+I am the seventh contributor to this GitHub repository, and my area of focus is on the statistics section of the web application.

+In the statistics section, I have implemented features that allow users to view and analyze various data related to the project.
+This may include charts, graphs, tables, or any other visual representations to present statistical information effectively.

+By exploring the statistics section, users can gain insights into the project's performance, user engagement, or any other relevant metrics.

+Feel free to delve into the statistics section to discover valuable data and draw meaningful conclusions.

 ### *Iskhak Suranov*
 #### _How It Works and Contact_
 Welcome to the final section of the web application!
 I am the sixth contributor, responsible for the "How It Works" and "Contact" sections.